Filson (company): Retail locations

-In addition to the company's retail website, Filson features flagship locations in Seattle, Washington, and Union Square, New York City, as well as brick-and-mortar stores in Portland, Oregon, San Francisco, California, Plano, Texas, Edina, Minnesota, Boston, Massachusetts Washington, D.C., Ballard, Seattle, and Naperville, Illinois.
-Outside the US, there are stores in Vancouver, British Columbia, Canada, and Toronto, Ontario, Canada.
+In addition to the company's retail website, Filson features flagship locations in Seattle, Washington, and Union Square, New York City, as well as brick-and-mortar stores in Portland, Oregon; San Francisco, California; Plano, Texas; Edina, Minnesota; Boston, Massachusetts Washington, D.C.; Ballard, Seattle; and Naperville, Illinois.
+Outside the US, there are stores in Vancouver, British Columbia, Canada and Toronto, Ontario, Canada. in Europe there are two retail locations in Italy one in Milan and one in Cortina d'Ampezzo.

 Filson maintains one outlet store, located in Eagan, Minnesota.

 Modern product line

 In 1991, Filson revived its line of bridle leather-trimmed canvas luggage.
 In 1998, Filson opened a flagship retail store near Seattle's Safeco Field.
 In 2008, Filson introduced a line of women's clothing.
 In 2010, Filson partnered with Levi Strauss & Co. to produce a collection of jackets, shirts, caps and bags called "Levi's Workwear by Filson."
+Filson also produces a limited-run line under the "Filson Workshop" brand, often utilizing recycled materials to handcraft bespoke products in their Seattle workshop.